appacademy/SWEO-Part-Time-Resources/3-Module/6-week/5-day/README.md

 ## TLDR:

-- MAC Addresses - permanent ID on hardware.
-Think of this as your physical home
-- Ports - virtual connection points for services, devices, or applications
 - IP - communication protocol that allows the internet to be the ***inter*** - ***net***
   - IP addresses are the "real name" of the website we're trying to reach
   - Think of this as your home address
+- Ports - virtual connection points for services, devices, or applications
+- MAC Addresses - permanent ID on hardware.
+Think of this as your physical home
+- Domain Names - the "human" names for websites
+  - Hard to remember 199.223.
+232.0 to get to YouTube
 - DNS - acts as an address book, or a post office
   - Looks up website IP's and connects you to it
-- Domain Names - the "human" names for websites
-  - It would suck to have to remember 199.223.
-232.0 to get to YouTube

 ## Networking